You’ve got questions and

 Portland remains the only major West Coast city - from LA to Vancouver BC - without a public participatory budgeting process.
 Yet, some Portlanders have already participated in allocating public funds.
 In 2022, Representative Ruiz, Senator Jama, and Senator Gorsek decided to allocate $500,000 in American Rescue Plan Act funds in their East Portland districts towards a youth-led participatory budgeting process.
 Because of this, Youth Voice, Youth Vote was launched by a coalition of culturally specific, and youth-centered organizations to help facilitate Oregon’s first youth-led participatory budgeting process.

 • No, the initiative petition does not create new taxes or fees.
-It requires that the City develop a process to allocate at least 2% of general discretionary funds (mostly existing property taxes) through a participatory budgeting process.
-It would start at a projected $15.6 million in fiscal year 2026-2027.
+It requires that the City develop a process to allocate a small portion of the general discretionary funds (mostly existing property taxes) through a participatory budgeting process.
 Other than an estimated $1 million for implementing the City-run process to allow residents to decide, these funds remain part of the overall City to fund Bureaus to implement projects selected by residents.

 • Participatory budgeting is the world’s fastest-spreading form of participatory democracy.
 It is now implemented by thousands of governments across the globe and in dozens of municipalities in the United States.
 In the United States, over 66% of voters in both New York and Boston have voted to put it in their municipal charters.